Albinmanuvel/Gen-AI-Driven-Resume-Parser-for-Hiring-Efficiency-/README.md

 - OpenAI Python client

 # Create and Activate a Virtual Environment:
-on Linux  use -
-python -m venv venv

-source venv/bin/activate

-On Windows use -
+On Windows use - python -m venv newEnv

-`venv\Scripts\activate`
+then : newEnv\scripts\activate

 # Install Dependencies: